 Confused about what to eat on race day?
 Here are some proven tips from NC State’s Director of Sports Nutrition to make sure you eat and swim well the day of the big meet.

-The work has been done, you’ve thrown down some cash on a new racing suit, and now it’s time to step up on the block and unleash a torrent of speed and fury on your way to crushing some PB’s.
+The work has been done, you’ve thrown down some cash on a new best tech suit, and now it’s time to step up on the block and unleash a torrent of speed and fury on your way to crushing some PB’s.

 For some swimmers, meets are a shining example of when good dietary habits go down the drain.
 This is particularly the case at away meets when we don’t have access to our kitchen and home cooking, leaving us reliant on the pool’s snack shop or worse (vending machines) to keep us properly fueled before, between and after races.